What You Should Know About Personal Sailboat Insurance

 • Diesel fuel discount

-• Payment discount if the annual premium is paid in full
+• Payment discount for paying the annual premium in full

 • Claim-free renewal discount